albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 the tutorial from GitHub action runner is running with `sudo ./run.sh` it will run. but if we close the terminal it will die.

-On the runner folder on your server. you can see `svh.sh` alongside with `run.sh`
+On the runner folder on your server. you can see `svc.sh` alongside with `run.sh`

 run

 ```
-sudo ./svh.sh install
+sudo ./svc.sh install
 ```

 then

 ```
-sudo ./svh.sh start
+sudo ./svc.sh start
 ```

 For your information.
 GitHub action runner will automatically pull from GitHub to your server in the folder: